Tenant Screening Questions That Are Off Limits

 You must have the same qualifying standards for all prospective tenants.
 Set a list of questions that you'll ask everyone.
 You can be accused of discrimination if you don't follow the exact same procedures for everyone.

-For example, while it's perfectly legal to perform credit checks on tenants as long as they give their consent, you can't perform credit checks only on African Americans or Asians.
+For example, while it's perfectly legal to perform credit checks on tenants as long as they give their consent, you can't perform credit checks only on certain groups of people.
 Another example would be if you asked people who were poorly dressed about their eviction history or criminal convictions, but you ignore such questions for people who present a more acceptable appearance.

 Outside of prohibited questions, you're usually safe if you apply the same standards to everyone who submits a rental application.
 The easiest and least expensive way of doing this is to ask them to name references on the application: employer, past landlord, and one or more personal contacts.